jQuery Datatables with AJAX in PHP

 Step 5: Initialize DataTable in JavaScript

-We also need to initialize the jQuery DataTable on client-side using JavaScript when the document is in ready state.
+We also need to initialize the jQuery DataTable on the client-side using JavaScript when the document is in the ready state.

-• Add a serverSide parameter with true value for server side processing.
+• Add a serverSide parameter with a true value for server-side processing.

-• Add parameter processing for indicator when request is in progress.
+• Add parameter processing for the indicator when the request is in progress.

-• Add ajax object with URL to server-side script, type of request and data.
+• Add an ajax object with URL to server-side script, type of request and data.

-• Add columnDefs for column definitions to disable sorting on first and last column.
+• Add columnDefs for column definitions to disable sorting on the first and last column.

-• Add columns object parameter to define column names used in datatable.
+• Add the columns object parameter to define column names used in the datatable.

-• Add responsive parameter with breakpoints for responsive layout on different screen sizes.
+• Add a responsive parameter with breakpoints for a responsive layout on different screen sizes.

 javascript.js